 - R4—Between VCH+ and VEX+

 ||Specify the value of the resistor you are using.
 If you are using the

 - The channel received one or more unsupported shunt configuration

 - An issue exists on the sensor, such as physical damage or data

 - The sensor was disturbed or not at rest during calibration.

-If you wish to proceed without fixing the error or the error cannot be fixed, you can clear
+If you want to proceed without fixing the error or the error cannot be fixed, you can clear

 - Close the calibration toolbar.
 Uncalibrated channels will retain

-- Choose a different calibration type, Null offset or Zero.
+- Choose a different calibration type, Null

-- Hover over the calibration icon
+After the calibration toolbar dismisses, hover over the calibration icon